zmkfirmware/zmk-cli/README.md

 pylint zmk
 ```

-Alternatively, you can just create a pull request and GitHub will run the checks and report any errors.
+GitHub will also run these checks and report any errors when you make a pull request.